 The word “separated” means to mark off by boundaries or limits.
 “Separated” comes from two words: to separate and from.
-Peter excluded himself from grace believers suggesting that they were somehow dishonorable in operating under the grace principle.
-He marked himself off as separate from grace believers and identified himself with the Judaizers.
+Peter excluded himself from grace believers, suggesting they were somehow dishonorable in operating under the grace principle.
+He marked himself separate from grace believers and identified himself with the Judaizers.

 fearing those who were of the circumcision

 Fear was the motivation behind Peter’s retreat from grace believers.
 He feared those “of the circumcision.”
 His fear was not that of physical pain; it was a fear of rejection.
-He was afraid of losing acceptance with people he deemed had status in Jerusalem.
-Peter was a leader whether he lead in the right direction or the wrong direction.
+He feared losing acceptance with people he deemed to have status in Jerusalem.
+Peter was a leader, whether leading in the right or wrong direction.

 When we sacrifice truth for expediency, we violate biblical principles.

-Fidelity to truth must transcend personal acceptance.
+Fidelity to truth must transcend personal acceptance by others.
 Many Christians find it difficult to put truth over the practical.
-Christians who withdraw from their convictions render themselves inoperative to God.
+Christians who withdraw from their convictions render themselves inoperative with God.